demoth/jake2/README.md

 If you don't have a gradle distribution you can use gradle wrapper, like `./gradlew run`.

+If you run jake from an IDE:
+  1. add dependency to `gradle installDist` task before launch
+  2. add `-Djava.library.path` VM option to point to the location of native libs (they are copied to the `fullgame/build/install/fullgame` after the task mentioned above)

 Installation of Quake2 data:
 ----------------------------

+Jake can autodetect steam installation.
-The easiest way to run quake is to pass basedir parameter to the game
+If it doesn't (when you have a non-steam version or when you install it to a custom location) pass basedir parameter to the game

-`+set basedir "/home/daniil/.local/share/Steam/steamapps/common/Quake 2"`
+`+set basedir "/home/demoth/.local/share/Steam/steamapps/common/Quake 2"`

-If Jake2 does not detect the Quake2 files on startup you have the choice to select a baseq2 directory of a Quake2 installation (demo or full version) or to download and install the Quake2 demo files

 If you want to have the latest experimental features you can grab the latest Jake2 sources from GIT.